Vitality CBD Presents: CBD Talk Podcast - Episode #3

 In fact, it's so small that the particles themselves can slip between the spaces of your cells.
 And, so, when you put this nano on your tongue, which is delivered as a pump gel normally, you put the nano on your tongue and immediately the oil droplets are slipping right through the spaces in your cells and being delivered directly into the bloodstream, almost as if they had been injected.

-Harley: And with that, you can start actually the dosing to see what's really helping, so then you actually have an understanding of what's helping your body, rather than having to guess on your body's chemistry.
+Harley: And with that, you can start actually the dosing to see what's going on, so then you actually have an understanding of what's being processed by your body, rather than having to guess on your body's chemistry.

-Evan: Exactly.
-It gives you a lot more precise control over when you dose, when you expect it to kick in and how long it lasts.
-Which, between the tincture and the nano, the nano further standardizes how our body metabolises it by eliminating a few variables between CBD tincture and nano.
+It gives you a lot more precise control over when you dose.
+Which, between the tincture and the nano, the nano further standardises how our body metabolises it by eliminating a few variables between CBD tincture and nano.
 So the effects of single doses can be a lot more predictable.

-Harley: Got you.
-So, on that note, how do you see the CBD being accepted in the future?
+Harley: So, on that note, how do you see the CBD being accepted in the future?
 Let's start in six months from now, where do you see CBD sitting?

 Harley: Right, because the government's not really doing studies or allowing the resources for people to put the information out there.
 So, that's why I encourage anybody, get on Facebook, get on Google, just research CBD.
 As you start reading about it, you'll see that's there more and more and more CBD products, it's not just for one application or there's not only one way of using it.

 Evan: I think it all seeds back to that education and it can't just be the general public too.
 I read a paper, just published a few years ago, that basically was a survey.
-These people called around to a bunch of different medical institutions, places that grant medical doctorates, and they asked these people, "Do you know what the endocannabinoid system is?"
+These people called around to a bunch of different medical institutions. and they asked these people, "Do you know what the endocannabinoid system is?"
 And an overwhelming majority didn't, and the ones that were aware of the endocannabinoid system taught very, very, very shockingly little of it to the doctors.

 Harley: So, before we go into the break and start taking questions, I always wanna ask everybody that comes on here, exactly where they can point people to educate themselves and find their own information, because everybody has their own resources and every resource has its own pros.
 So, could you maybe tell us a couple websites or anything that you know of where people could look things up about CBD?